isomerpages/nlb-discovereads/_diy-resources/secondary-school-resources/teen-things.md

 The book covers and synopses are the copyright of the respective publishing companies.

-(All websites were last accessed on 19 May 2022.)
+(All websites were last accessed on 14 June 2022.)

 <b><a href="#top">Back to top</a></b>